khkhiu/khkhiu.github.io/_posts/2021-09-05-Hackathon_MindFullHacks-2021.md

 2. Programming the chat-bot to feel like natural speech was also another issue

-3. The chat-bot did not respond to speech using push-to-talk initially(incidentally, I am still not sure what the issue is as it started working out of the blue)
+3. The chat-bot did not respond to speech using push-to-talk initially(incidentally, I am still not sure what the issue is as it miraculously started working for seemingly no reason)

 ***